tungntdev/kooby-api-template/README.md

     )
 ```
 1. Using `HeaderClient` to tell Jooby read `Bearer` token from header
-2. By default Jooby use introduced `JwtAuthenticator` from Pac4j, the problems are:
+2. By default Jooby use the `JwtAuthenticator` from Pac4j, the problems are:
    - Token is completed stateless
-   - What if user is lock/inactivated/deleted -> token may still valid by the `exp`
+   - What if user is lock/inactivated/deleted -> token may still valid by the `exp` -> user still can access to system
    - There is no truly `logout`

 So, I solved these problems by store `jid` of JWT in Redis, after `validate` raw token, before `createProfile` I made a simple check to ensure the `jid` exists in `redis`.
 If no, token is invalid